 NOAA Big Data Project

 Unidata Program Director Mohan Ramamurthy has long been involved with NOAA's Big Data Project (BDP), which aims to make NOAA data more easily available through partnerships with commercial and non-commercial cloud service providers.
-At this year's AMS meeting, Ramamurthy facilitated a Town Hall session to provide the community with an update on the BDP, bringing together panelists from NOAA, the University of Chicago Center for Data Intensive Science, and Amazon Web Services to discuss the state of the project.
-“It was good to hear from NOAA and the project collaborators, but also encouraging to hear the perspectives of the community members who attended,” he says.
+At this year's AMS meeting, Ramamurthy facilitated a Town Hall session to provide the community with an update on the BDP, bringing together panelists from the University of Chicago Center for Data Intensive Science, Amazon Web Services, and Google to discuss the state of the project.
+(Unfortunately, NOAA representatives were unable to attend.)

 Visiting with Community